ironman-tetsuo/Hydra_TE/references.md

+# List of references for softwares
+These are the list of references for the sofwares which have been used for thise project.
 1. Chomczynski, P. & Sacchi, N. Single-step method of RNA isolation by acid guanidinium thiocyanate-phenol-chloroform extraction.
 Anal.
 Biochem.
 162, 156–9 (1987).
 2. Simakov, O. et al. Deeply conserved synteny and the evolution of metazoan chromosomes.
 Sci.
 Adv.
 8, eabi5884 (2022).
 3. Marçais, G. & Kingsford, C. A fast, lock-free approach for efficient parallel counting of occurrences of k -mers.
 Bioinformatics 27, 764–770 (2011).